Miles2048/research-agent/results/topic_1_产品国际化护照构建/source_data/Atmospheric Water Generation Technology.md

 - **相关性**: 85%

 ## AI摘要
 The document from the U.S. Environmental Protection Agency evaluates Atmospheric Water Generation (AWG) technology, which produces potable water from ambient air.
-This technology offers a promising solution to enhance water availability during shortages, contamination incidents, and other disruptions to drinking water services.
-The report highlights the feasibility of AWGs as a means to address water scarcity and improve access to safe drinking water.
+This technology offers a promising solution to enhance water availability in situations of scarcity, contamination, or disruptions in drinking water services.
+By harnessing moisture from the atmosphere, AWGs could play a crucial role in addressing water shortages and ensuring access to safe drinking water.

 ## 内容
 1 U.S. Environmental Protection Agency │ Office of Research and Development EPA/600/F-19/129│ November 2019